SwayZGl1tZyyy/n-days/README.md

 #### Disclaimer

-- All information provided in this repository is for educational and research purposes only.
+- all information provided in this repository is for educational and research purposes only,
-- The author does **not** condone or promote illegal activities.
+- the author does **not** condone or promote illegal activities,
-- Any actions taken using the information in this repository are the sole responsibility of the individual performing them.
+- any actions taken using the information in this repository are the sole responsibility of the individual performing them,
-- The author cannot be held responsible for any misuse or damage resulting from the use of this information.
+- the author cannot be held responsible for any misuse or damage resulting from the use of this information.